liviakong/Sum-Rules/docs/function_docs.md

 Options:
 - ampType (List): Contains 1 or 2 symbol(s) to select amplitude type.
 Convention is to set ampType->{A} for A-type amplitudes and ampType->{a,s} for a/s-type amplitudes.
 Default: ampType->None.
 Note: only one of ampType or amp2Type should be specified to print either ASRs or A2SRs; if both are specified, printSRs will print A2SRs by default.
 - amp2Type (List): Contains 1 or 2 symbol(s) to select squared amplitude type.
 Convention is to set amp2Type->{A} for |A|^2 amplitudes-squared and amp2Type->{Δ,Σ} for Δ/Σ-type amplitudes-squared.
 Default: amp2Type->None.
 Note: only one of ampType or amp2Type should be specified to print either ASRs or A2SRs; if both are specified, printSRs will print A2SRs by default.
 - ampFormat (String): Labeling convention for displaying amplitudes.
-Options are physical process names (\"Processes\", only available for A-type amps), m quantum numbers (\"QNs\"), n-tuples (\"n-tuples\"), coordinate notation (\"Coords\", only available for a/s-type amps), numbered indices (\"Binary indices\"), or user-defined labels for a column of the amplitude table (name of custom column).
-Default: ampFormat->\"n-tuples\" unless the system is a physical system, in which case ampFormat->\"Processes\".
+Options are physical process names (\"Process\", only available for A-type amps), m quantum numbers (\"QN label\"), n-tuples (\"n-tuple\"), coordinate notation (\"Coord\", only available for a/s-type amps), binary indices (\"Binary index\"), or user-defined labels for a column of the amplitude table (name of custom column).
+Default: ampFormat->\"n-tuple\" unless the system is a physical system, in which case ampFormat->\"Process\".
 - showSRs (True|False): Indicates whether to print sum rules.
 Default: showSRs->True.
 - expandSRs (True|False): Indicates whether to display each row of a sum rules matrix as an expanded algebraic expression of amplitudes (True) or to keep each row as a list of coefficients (False).
 Default: expandSRs->False.
 - CKM (True|False): Indicates whether to include CKM factors in the sum rules.
 Default: CKM->False.